brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 FarOut is essential for a few purposes:
 * Getting commentary on water sources - particularly in drought years like the one I experienced.
-* Getting commentary on tent capactiy at shelter sites.
+* Getting commentary on tent capacity at shelter sites.
 * Getting phone numbers of shelters/inns on the trail.
 * Helping to recover in those few places where I lost the trail.
 It's great to know whether you are to the left or the right of the trail, particularly in those places where the